open-mmlab/mmpretrain/docs/en/advanced_guides/modules.md

 # Customize models

-In our design, a complete model is defined as an ImageClassifier which basically contains below 4 types of model components based on their functionalities.
+In our design, a complete model is defined as an ImageClassifier which contains 4 types of model components based on their functionalities.

-- backbone: usually a feature extraction network which records the major differences between models, e.g., ResNet, MobileNet.
+- backbone: usually a feature extraction network that records the major differences between models, e.g., ResNet, MobileNet.
 - neck: the component between backbone and head, e.g., GlobalAveragePooling.
 - head: the component for specific tasks, e.g., classification or regression.
-- loss: the component in head for calculating losses, e.g., CrossEntropyLoss, LabelSmoothLoss.
+- loss: the component in the head for calculating losses, e.g., CrossEntropyLoss, LabelSmoothLoss.

 ## Add a new backbone

-Here we presents how to develop a new backbone component by an example of `ResNet_CIFAR`.
+Here we present how to develop a new backbone component by an example of `ResNet_CIFAR`.
 As the input size of CIFAR is 32x32, which is much smaller than the default size of 224x224 in ImageNet, this backbone replaces the `kernel_size=7, stride=2` to `kernel_size=3, stride=1` and removes the MaxPooling after the stem layer to avoid forwarding small feature maps to residual blocks.

 The easiest way is to inherit from `ResNet` and only modify the stem layer.